 |Name||Warley Infant School|

-|Ofsted Inspection Rating||Good|
+|Ofsted Inspection Rating||Inadequate|

 |Address||Bleakhouse Road, Oldbury, West Midlands, B68 9DS|

-|Religious Character||Does Not Apply|
+|Religious Character||Does not apply|

 |Number of Pupils||198 (47% boys 53% girls)|